uhh-lt/ASAB/annotator/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;English Translation<br />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This survey may contain inappropriate words or expressions.
 We got the data from the Twitter page.
-      If you are under the age of 18 or do not want to view inappropriate conversations please, click /end and exit the bot.<br /><br />
+      If you are under the age of 18 or do &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; not want to view inappropriate conversations please, click /end and exit the bot.<br /><br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Examples<br /><br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The employee is always late -> Negative  <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The boy is good but lazy -> Mixed  <br />